Beating some performance into Docker for Mac

-Seriously, i love my Mac, i’ve used OS X as my main OS for like 16 years at this point.
-But one thing i learned from my clients (Movie Studios) back when i had an ACMT shop is that you always should use the right tool of the job (Linux in our case), and not lose valuable time with improvisations.
-Unfortunately for me, we aren’t in a position to change the setup, and unfortunately of all of us, Docker on Mac is a story of improvisations.
+Seriously, I love my Mac, I’ve used OS X as my main OS for like 16 years at this point.
+But one thing I learned from my clients (Movie Studios) back when I had an ACMT shop is that you always should use the right tool of the job (Linux in our case), and not lose valuable time with improvisations.
+Unfortunately for me, the company is large and we aren’t in a position to change the setup, and unfortunately of all of us, Docker on Mac is a story of improvisations.

 TL;DR: D4M is hella slow because of shared volumes.
-If we completely remove use of shared volumes and use rsync instead, it works at native speeds.
+If we completely remove use of shared volumes and use rsync instead, it works much faster.

 A word of warning: Needlessly long article ahead.
 I shared the process of discovery and reasoning.
 If you are here for a quick-fix, just go to the provided Github Repo and check out the bottom of this article for a solution (Step 5).